2Carrot10/dotfiles/README.md

 ```sh
 bash <(curl -s https://raw.githubusercontent.com/2Carrot10/dotfiles/master/meta/download)
 ```
-The command will automatically download the repo and run the install script.
+The command will automatically download the repo, place the dotfiles in the correct locations('sync'), and install necessary packages.
 If you want to set everything up with a single command, you can pipe `yes` into the command above.

 ## Archinstall config
 (I made this `archinstall` config for myself.
 If you would like to use it, you will likely want to change some settings.)